IndomieGorengSatu/Mie/README.md

-## Have you ever heard of a music group called Cellophane?
-They mostly wrap.
+## Past, present, and future walked into a bar....
+It was tense.